Proxy Voting Policy

 Philosophy

-Proxy voting forms part of GESB’s approach to stewardship and therefore should be considered together with any engagement activities carried out with investee companies.
-Collectively, stewardship is carried out with the aim of maximising the overall long-term value of an investment by encouraging improvements in Environmental, Social and Governance (ESG) practices, including company governance and disclosure.
+Proxy voting forms part of GESB’s approach to stewardship and should be considered together with any engagement activities carried out with investee companies.
+Collectively, stewardship is carried out with the aim of maximising the long-term value of an investment by encouraging improvements in environmental, social and governance (ESG) practices, including company governance and disclosure.

 GESB believes its appointed investment managers are generally best placed to exercise proxy voting for the securities they manage on GESB’s behalf and in accordance with GESB’s obligations, policies, objectives, and status as a Western Australian State Government statutory authority.